HGARgG-0710/math-expressions.js/README.md

             -   native.mjs - module with methods purposed for usage with the JS elementary types and abstractions
             -   numeric.mjs - short list of simple functions and utilities for working with different numeric writing systems and number-strings
             -   orders.mjs - set of methods for rapid and effective creation and property manipulation of order predicates and array-orders based off user arguments
+			-	predicates.mjs - module of predicates, frequently used throughout the library's code and in various applications of its contents (made largely for refactoring and repetitious code simplification/refactoring purposes);
             -   printing.mjs - general printing utilities for unlimited types
             -   structure.mjs - module for 'structures', recursive object-based user-defined structures useful for checking for different kinds of object-isomorphicity and immediate object-construction
             -   types.mjs - the main library module, contains types definitions